TolkienRools/type-checking-challenge/README.md

 - Various Python files, each containing a solution that showcases different aspects of type hinting.
 - Explanations and comments within the code to illustrate the purpose and usage of type hints.

+It's possible to change files and check correctness of used types with mypy.
+Just simply use: `make typing`

 Feel free to explore the solutions and learn more about how type hints can be effectively utilized in Python programming!